dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/access-control/access-control-overview.md

 ### SSO Mappings

-SSO Mappings connect Identity Provider group membership to dbt Cloud group membership.
-SSO Mappings are declared as a list of IdP group names within a specific dbt Cloud group.
+SSO Mappings connect Identity Provider (IdP) group membership to dbt Cloud group membership.
 When a user logs into dbt Cloud via a supported identity provider, their IdP group memberships are synced with dbt Cloud.
-Upon logging in successfully, the user's group memberships (and therefore, permissions) are adjusted as needed within dbt Cloud automatically.
+Upon logging in successfully, the user's group memberships (and therefore, permissions) are adjusted accordingly within dbt Cloud automatically.

 :::tip Creating SSO Mappings